bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 Ano important question for any genome-wide STR analysis is which STR catalog to genotype.

+The truth set allows us to ask: if we genotype all loci in a given catalogs, how many CHM1-CHM13 STR variants are we guaranteed to miss because they fall outside the catalog?

-Two popular apoproaches to defining these catalogs are:
+Here we evaluate two popular apoproaches to defining catalogs:
 <table>
    <tr>
       <th></th>
       <th>Description</th>
       <th>Example</th>
-      <th># of Loci</th>
+      <th nowrap>Total # of Loci</th>
+      <th nowrap># of CHM1-CHM13 Variants<br/>Missed by This Catalog</th>
+      <th nowrap>% Missed</th>
    </tr>
    <tr>
       <td rowspan=2>1</td>
-      <td rowspan=2>Running <a href="https://github.com/Benson-Genomics-Lab/TRF">TandemRepeatFinder</a> (TRF) on the reference genome to identify all STR loci.</br>The result significantly depends on TRF input paramaters such as mismatch and indel penalties.</td>
+      <td rowspan=2>Running <a href="https://github.com/Benson-Genomics-Lab/TRF">TandemRepeatFinder</a> (TRF) on the reference genome to identify all STR loci.
+The result will depend a lot on TRF input paramaters such as mismatch and indel penalties.</td>
       <td><a href="https://github.com/gymreklab/GangSTR#gangstr-reference-files">GangSTR v13 reference</a></td>
       <td nowrap align="right">832,380</td>
    </tr>